Setono/SyliusGiftCardPlugin/docs/usage_documentation.md

 1. Simple gift card: it means that you as an administrator define the price, and the customer can only buy a gift card of that value.
 2. Configurable gift card: it means the customer can buy a gift card of any value, they will define themselves the price before adding to their cart.

+Make sure to check the toggle `gift card` in `Details` tab, and also the configurable amount if you created a configurable one.

 ## Gift cards

 When accessing to the route `/admin/gift-cards`, you can see the list of all gift cards.